akintunero/network-bombers-ccna-challenge/Remote_Office_Network/documentation.md

 **Spanning Tree Protocol (STP):** We configured spanning tree to ensure redundancy and prevent loops in the network.
 By designating primary and secondary root bridges for each VLAN, the network was made resilient to link failures.

-**HSRP** Hot Standby Router Protocol (HSRP) was implemented for gateway redundancy.
+**HSRP:** Hot Standby Router Protocol (HSRP) was implemented for gateway redundancy.
 This ensures uninterrupted service in case of router failure, with one router acting as the active gateway and the other as standby for each VLAN.

 **Wireless LAN Controller (WLC):** The centralized WLC at HQ effectively manages wireless access points at all branches, streamlining wireless network administration and ensuring consistent wireless service across sites.

-**Failover and Redundancy:** Both HSRP and STP configurations were put in place to ensure failover capabilities.
+**Failover and Redundancy:** DHCP, HSRP and STP configurations were put in place to ensure failover capabilities.
 In case of router or link failure, the network automatically switches to a standby device, ensuring no disruption in service.

 ### 13. Project Limitations: